Social skills books for your homeschooler?!

 I would not wait until something happens and then pull out a book to “correct” the issue.

-Instead, I recommend you start collecting books and just adding them into your normal homeschool routine.
+Instead, I recommend you start collecting books and just adding them to your normal homeschool routine.

 Try to rotate one or two books in every week, so that the idea of how to better interact with others is near the front of their minds.

-Tell them that this is a skill no different that reading, playing the piano, or learning math facts.
+Tell them that this is a skill no different than reading, playing the piano, or learning math facts.